About

 HACP’s purpose is to develop and make available affordable, safe housing and to help families achieve the independence they strive for.
 A brighter future is always within reach thanks to the commitment of HACP.

-Our administrative offices are located in downtown Pittsburgh at the Civic Building, 200 Ross St., Pittsburgh, PA, 15219.
+Our administrative offices are located at 412 Boulevard of the Allies, Pittsburgh, PA, 15219.
 The main telephone number is 412-456-5000.

 Public Notices